jewelsofthought/neshama/site/posts/neshama/truth.md

 "What is this Truth that you speak of?
 You talk of it as if it is some sort of absolute truth.
 We all know that truth is relative, especially in a fluid universe.
 Tell us of this Truth."

-"This Truth that I speak of is also not static, yet it holds a position relative to the object/event that is under observation. and is measured by its distance from what is **really** happening&mdash;something we can never be fully aware of.[^1]
+"This Truth that I speak of is also not static, yet it holds a position relative to the object/event that is under observation.
+It is measured by its distance from what is **really** happening&mdash;something we can never be fully aware of.[^1]

 The Truth of an event is the event itself.
 Thus it cannot be discussed in relation to its truth or falsity, for it is simply the event.
 However, the only truth we can know, is the "truth" that we can comprehend&mdash;which is essentially the truth that fits into our current narrative of being&mdash;which can only emerge subsequent to the event itself.
 That will become the created "reality" of the occurrence, fed by our perceptions, recorded according to our mores.
 It is only after the event has actually occurred, that it enters the imaginarium of our minds.
 That is where we begin to shape what had just occurred.
 As time passes, that memory, also fluid, is influenced by the factors that arise subsequently.
 As it morphs, and becomes more embedded, taking up residence in our imaginariums, it now becomes the absolute truth - as far as he or she is concerned, and there is little that will dissuade said person.